aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 The Client would need to redirect the user back to the IdP to obtain a new assertion that meets the requirements and retry the token exchange.

 TBD: It may make more sense to request the Identity Assertion Authorization Grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.

+## Cross-Domain Use

+This specification is intended for cross-domain uses where the Client, Resource App, and Identity Provider are all in different trust domains.
+In particular, the Identity Provider SHOULD NOT issue access tokens in response to an ID-JAG it issued itself.
+Doing so could lead to unintentional broadening of the scope of authorization.

 # IANA Considerations